NVIDIA-Genomics-Research/AtacWorks/README.md

 The model learns a mapping from (1) to both (2) and (3); in other words, from the noisy coverage track, it learns to predict both the clean coverage track, and the positions of peaks in the clean dataset.

 #### Training command

+To train an AtacWorks model, create a directory containing two subdirectories 'clean_data'

 ```
-TBA: end-to-end command
+bash <path to AtacWorks repository>/scripts/run_training.sh <path to bigWig file with noisy ATAC-seq data> <path to bigWig file with clean ATAC-seq data> <path to bed or narrowPeak file with clean ATAC-seq peak calls> <path to chromosome sizes file> <location to save output folder> <chromosome for validation> <chromosome to hold out> <path to folder containing config files (optional)>
 ```
-This command produces a directory (directory name) containing several trained models, of which the best model will be saved as `model_best.pth.tar`.
+This command produces a directory (`output_latest`) containing several trained models, of which the best model will be saved as `model_best.pth.tar`.
+The config files determine the parameters of the model and training.
+If no folder containing config files is supplied, the folder `AtacWorks/configs` containing default parameter values will be used.

 #### Advanced usage: step-by-step training with subcommands
 See [Tutorial 1](tutorials/tutorial1.md) for an advanced workflow detailing the individual steps of data processing, encoding and training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model

-All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use.
-A list of these models and download instructions can be found here: TBA.
+All models described in [Lal & Chiang, et al. (2019)](https://www.biorxiv.org/content/10.1101/829481) are available for download and use at <S3 link>

 #### Input files